 A black and white engineered drawing of a trade show exhibit.

-An exhibit constructed in a continuous line along an aisle.
-Also called Inline Booth or Linear Stand.
+Exhibits constructed in a continuous line along an aisle.
+Also called Inline Booths or Linear Stands.

 A European designed custom modular display system using square plastic panels and small nodes.
 Covered with vinyl display graphics.

 Small, portable and lightweight displays made from metal or mesh with pockets to hold marketing collateral.
 Also called Literature Rack or Brochure Stand.